 Once you find a flight, where should you sit?
 Rows 22 and 23 may sound the same but SeatGuru will tell you that on your particular flight Row 23 stores the in-flight entertainment system and has less leg room.
 They also provide nifty seating charts for every possible configuration.

 The Man in Seat 61 is the definitive web site for information on train travel.
 Interested in traveling from Hanoi to Ho Chi Minh city by rail?
 Well there’s a video of the journey.
-Need the timetable for the brand spanking new Beijing-Shanghai bullet train?
+Need the timetable for the Beijing-Shanghai bullet train?
 That’s here too.

 You’ll save money by renting a home or apartment instead of staying in a hotel.
-Our favorite sites for vacation rentals are Homeaway, VRBO, FlipKey , airbnb and Sabbatical Homes.
-Click the link for more information on the benefits of a vacation rental.
+Our favorite sites for vacation rentals are Airbnb, Homeaway, VRBO, FlipKey and Sabbatical Homes.
+Click here for more information on the benefits of a vacation rental.

 The above links offer places to rent all over the world.
 There are also some sites that specialize in certain countries or regions: